particle-iot/docs/src/content/dev.md

 If your device isn't in [listening mode](/connect/#connecting-your-core-listening-mode) you'll see animation showing how to enter it.

 Next you'll see all available networks.
-One you are currently connected to will be first.
+The one you are currently connected to will be listed first.

-Select one you want device to use or choose **Enter SSID manually** (last item) to specify all information by hand.
+Select the one you want your device to use or choose **Enter SSID manually** (listed last) to specify all information by hand.

 ![WiFi setup]({{assets}}/images/ide-wifi-save.jpg)